cronblocks/.github/profile/README.md

 <br />

-## Who We Are

-CronBlocks is a technology solutions provider with deep roots in systems-level engineering.
-We operate at the intersection of **hardware** and **software** — building solutions that are correct by design, efficient under constraints, and reliable under pressure.

-Our work spans from *bare-metal firmware* and *FPGA logic* to *cross-platform desktop applications* and *cloud-integrated systems*.
+A technology solutions provider with deep roots in systems-level engineering.
+Operating at the intersection of **hardware** and **software** — we build solutions that are correct by design, efficient under constraints, and reliable under pressure.
+Our work spans from *bare-metal firmware* and *FPGA logic* to *cross-platform desktop applications* and *cloud-integrated solutions*.

 &nbsp;